olgabor/closer/README.md

 1. Utilize Google calendar API to add events to user calendar
 2. Add flash messages when new user, project, ticket were created
 3. Link the 'register modal' in global nav
-4. Fix current date not saving as dafault
+4. Fix current date not saving as default